Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ```
 &nbsp;&nbsp;&nbsp;Now when you run it there will be the word test in your square.
 But now I am out of the easy stuff.
-I had all of this basically figured out
+I had all of this basically figured out when I was learning this stuff.
+The event handling though I just left in the main file where I have been trying to keep the SDL out of.